 Our manufacturing, warehousing and distribution center is located in Lebanon, Pennsylvania.
-In the event of a disruption of this facility, we would outsource to third parties, at least temporarily, our manufacturing, warehousing and distribution requirements.
+In the event of a disruption of this facility, we would need to outsource to third parties, at least temporarily, our manufacturing, warehousing and distribution requirements.
 While such secondary sources have been identified for our products, if we are unable to find other sources or there were a delay in the ramp-up for the production and distribution operations for some of our products, it could have a material adverse effect on our operations.

 Certain raw material active ingredients used in connection with the Cold-EEZE® products are purchased from a single unaffiliated supplier.
 Should the relationship terminate or the vendor become unable to supply material, we believe that current contingency plans would prevent such termination from materially affecting our operations, although there may be delays in production of our products until an acceptable replacement supplier is located.

-We continue to look for safe and reliable multiple-location sources for products and raw materials so that we can continue to obtain products and raw materials in the event of a disruption in our business relationship with any single manufacturer or supplier.
-While secondary sources have been identified for some of our manufacturing and raw materials needs, our inability to find alternative sources for some of our manufacturing and raw materials may have a material adverse effect on our operations and financial condition.
+Our inability to find alternative sources for some of our manufacturing and raw materials may have a material adverse effect on our operations and financial condition.
 In addition, the terms on which manufacturers and suppliers will make products and raw materials available to us could have a material effect on our success.